pyearthsci/signaturesimulator/README.rst

     sim.run_rt = sim.active_microwave
     sim.run()

-Once the simulator has finished its run it will right the output to a new backscat class instance.
+Once the simulator has finished its run it will write the output to a new backscat class instance.
 We can see the output variables available to us using::

     sim.output_variables